 By default, this system uses a printing system in which the standard fonts are the same as those in HP LaserJet printers.
 This system allows you to use PCL “printer commands” embedded in your documents, but it does not let you use any custom fonts or printer “macros” stored in the printer itself.
 (However, it does let you use downloadable LaserJet soft fonts, but you will need to figure out for yourself how to install them.)

 A note on Dark Courier: This system, like current LaserJet models, includes two varieties of the Courier typeface, one called Courier, the other called CourierPS.
 This system uses a custom build of GhostPCL that replaces the normal Courier font with the equivalent of HP's “Dark Courier.”
 If you want to use the darker Courier, use the Courier font; this is the equivalent of using the “Dark Courier” option in recent LaserJets.
 If you want the normal Courier used on modern LaserJets, use the CourierPS font.

-If you use TrueType for WordPerfect: You may install TrueType for WordPerfect on this system, but you absolutely must use one of this method's PCL options if you use TTWP.
+If you use TrueType for WordPerfect: You may install TrueType for WordPerfect on this system, but you absolutely must use be using one of this method's PCL options.
 After installing TrueType for WordPerfect, you must make at least two changes before you can print.
 First, go from WP to DOS, and use EDIT.COM to edit the TTWP.CFG file in your WP51 folder; change the line that reads:

 so that it reads: